Baby Boomers' Last Wishes: Motorcycle Hearses And Facebook Obits

-PETER GRAY, BYLINE: Old Aristocracy Hill isn't a part of Springfield, Illinois, that draws a lot of attention.
-This quiet neighborhood dates back before the Civil War, its historic homes now carefully preserved by proud businesses owners.
-It's about the last place you'd expect to hear this pulling out of the parking lot of a stately funeral home.
+Old Aristocracy Hill isn't a part of Springfield, Ill., that draws a lot of attention.
+The quiet neighborhood dates back to before the Civil War, its historic homes now carefully preserved by proud business owners.

-CHRIS BUTLER: Funeral customs change over time, and they tend to reflect the culture in which they're practiced.
-And today, people are wanting very much their ceremonies to reflect their life, you know, the meaning of their life, so we can offer families the traditional as well as unique options for honoring and remembering their loved one.
+"Today people are wanting very much [for] their ceremonies to reflect their life, the meaning of their life," Butler explains.
+"So we can offer families the traditional as well as unique options for remembering their loved one."

-GRAY: Butler says posting an obituary to his company's Facebook page is one option to get funeral information out to the community quickly, but not everyone in the business thinks that's a good idea.
-Randall Earl is the past president of the National Funeral Directors Association, which tracks trends in the industry.
-He's been in the business for 40 years and has concerns about some of the innovations, including using social media in the funeral planning and grieving process.
+Randall Earl, former president of The National Funeral Directors Association, which tracks trends in the industry, has been in the business for 40 years and holds concerns about some of the innovations, including utilizing social media in the funeral planning and grieving process.

-GRAY: Earl believes it's just too hard to control what's said and done by mourners on social media platforms.
+He maintains that it's just too difficult to control what's said and done by mourners on social media platforms.

-GRAY: Young's company sells Web, mobile and social media marketing.
-He thinks that, like so many other things, the future of funeral planning will be on tablets and smartphones.
-As families scatter across the globe, he says that often the best way for his clients to connect with mourners may indeed be online.
+Young's company sells Web, mobile and social media marketing, and believes that, like so many other things, the future of funeral planning will rely on tablets and smartphones.
+As families scatter across the globe, he says that often the best way for his clients to connect with mourners may well indeed be online.

 "We're really starting to push webcasting, which has been out there for years, but funeral homes typically have not accepted it," Young explains.
 "We think it's very important to preserve that moment, so that generations to come can easily come back and access that information and learn more about their ancestors."